Welcome Class of 2027 & 2029!

 In support of student wellness and adjustment to on-campus living, incoming first-year students are required to select the Colonel Gold or Colonel Gold Plus Plan for their first school year.
-Find out more about Dining Services on campus on the University's website.
+Find out more on the Dining Services page.

 Please follow these step-by-step instructions on how to complete your housing contract.

-- Log on to the Housing Self-Service page.
+- Log on to the Housing Self-Service page external website.

 - On the new screen, select the Application tab on the side menu bar.